LarsMichelsen/pmatic/README.md

 ## Requirements

-pmatic is currently not expecting any special Python modules. pmatic is supported with Python 2.7 and newer.
+pmatic is currently not expecting any special Python modules. pmatic is supported with Python 2.7, 3.4 and newer.
 Older versions of Python are not supported.

+Please note about Python 3: I started development with Python 2.7 and have not tested the code very well with Python 3.
+So there may still be bugs.
+I welcome patches!

 ## Installation